sp2772/Scribble_Project/README.md

 # Scribble Game: AI-Powered Drawing Guessing Game

 This project is a web-based interactive drawing game where users draw a word on a canvas, and an Artificial Intelligence model attempts to guess what is being drawn in real-time.
-It's built using Django for the backend and HTML/CSS/JavaScript for the frontend, demonstrating a machine learning model integrated into a real-time web application.
+It's built using Django for the backend and HTML/CSS/JavaScript for the frontend, demonstrating deep learning models integrated into a real-time web application.

 ## Features